VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Adjusts household vehicle ownership based on a comparison of the cost of owning a vehicle per mile of travel compared to the cost per mile of using a car service where the level of service is high
   + Model type: Deterministic (substitutes random portion of cases where car service is cheaper)
   + Estimation data: NA
-  + Estimation approach: Package build
+  + Estimation method: Package build
   + Estimation script: R/AdjustVehicleOwnership.R
-  + Output model object: data/AdjustVehicleOwnershipSpecifications.rda
+  + Model object: data/AdjustVehicleOwnershipSpecifications.rda
   + Notes: User input from csv